zacbailey3/d287-java-frameworks/README.md

 •  Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values.
 •  Rename the file the persistent storage is saved to.
 •  Modify the code to enforce that the inventory is between or at the minimum and maximum value.

     * added min max variables in /Part lines: 31 - 36.
 Added Get/set MIN/MAX inv in /part repo lines: 106 - 121.
-    * Updated /BootStrapData sample inv to have min/max vaules lines: 51-21, 63-64, 74-75, 85-86, 96-97
+    * Updated /BootStrapData sample inv to have min/max values lines: 51-21, 63-64, 74-75, 85-86, 96-97
-    * added to /inhouse.html, /outsource.html  forms to have min/max vaules and routed to corret min/max repos
+    * added to /inhouse.html, /outsource.html  forms to have min/max values and routed to correct min/max repos
-    * created /InventoryValidator && /ValidInvrntory to ensure inventory valuse are correct and between ranges.
+    * created /InventoryValidator && /ValidInventory to ensure inventory values are correct and between ranges.

 H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following:
 •  Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.
 •  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
 •  Display error messages when adding and updating parts if the inventory is greater than the maximum.

-    *
+    * include @ValidInventory in Part Domain line 23,
+    * inhouse/outsourced part forms display error messages lines 35-41 (both pages)
+    * edited EnufPartsValidator line:36-40 to update to prompt if inv below minimum

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.

-    *
+    *included min/max text in /PartTest lines 103-118

 J.  Remove the class files for any unused validators in order to clean your code.

     *